jesseschalken/php-type-checker/README2.md

 case of the expression, if the resulting program state is not _included_ in (ie it is not a subset of) the program state when the loop was first entered, then it is _added_ to the initial program state and the loop is run again, and the process repeats.
-The static analysis of a real while loop dealing with values is implemented as a while loop dealing in types. ;)
+The static analysis of a real while loop dealing in values is implemented as a while loop dealing in types. ;)

-In terms of data flow analysis, this amounts to calculating the `fixed-point` of the control flow, and is intended to handle situations such as these:
+In terms of data flow analysis, this amounts to calculating the "fixed-point" of the data flow, and is intended to handle situations such as these:

 ```php
 $a = 1;